teamniteo/handbook/roles/support.md

 Sample scenario: user wants you to change his login email.

-* Incorrect: Asking for user's new login email and setting it yourself.
+* Incorrect: Asking for the user's new login email and setting it yourself.
-* Correct: Ask user to login to his account, go to Settings tab then update the information himself.
+* Correct: Ask the user to log into their account, go to Settings tab, and then update the information themselves.

 There are other scenarios but the general idea is that don't give anything to a user unless properly verified.
-One verification process is asking him to login to his account then checking logs for the login event.
+One verification process is asking themm to log into their account then checking the logs for the login event.

 ## Using GrooveHQ

 ### Canned Replies

 Pre-prepared replies to most common questions are available from the GrooveHQ user interface.
 You can use them and edit them as necessary.
+You can also refer to our [support issues checklist](https://github.com/niteoweb/support/blob/master/EBN/support-issues-checklist.md).

-If you have the need to create a new canned reply, you can do so by clicking Settings in top right corner of Groove HQ, and then under Ticketing click Canned Replies.
+If you have the need to create a new canned reply, you can do so by clicking Settings in top right corner of GrooveHQ, and then under Ticketing, click Canned Replies.

 ### Submit Statuses

 Regular replies are always ‘Submit as Closed’.
 If there is still something you need to do after replying (like reporting a bug and getting back to the user with a solution), select ‘Submit as Pending’.
 Put as note any action done/being done or a link to an opened GitHub issue for easy reference.

+### Labels

+We want to have a quantifiable data of user issues and requests received on Groove so we [tag the tickets](https://github.com/niteoweb/support/EBN/support-tickets.md).

 ### Spam Emails